jessicarush/javascript-notes/operators.md

 ## Keyword operators

-There are a number of keyword operators in javascript which test/do various things for example:
+There are a number of keyword operators in javascript which test/do various things, for example:
 `if` - test whether the given expression is truthy
-`new` - turns a function call into a constructor call and creates an instance of the constructor.
+`new` - turns a function call into a constructor call and creates an instance of the constructor
-`instanceof` -  determines whether an object is an instance of another function (i.e. it tests whether the prototype property of a constructor appears anywhere in the prototype chain of an object).
+`instanceof` -  determines whether an object is an instance of another function (i.e. it tests whether the prototype property of a constructor appears anywhere in the prototype chain of an object)
 `typeof` - determines the type of a given object.
-FYI there is a good example of the usefulness of this operator in the *undeclared vs undefined* section of [variables.md](variables.md#undeclared-vs-undefined).
+FYI there is a good example of the usefulness of this operator in the *undeclared vs undefined* section of [variables.md](variables.md#undeclared-vs-undefined)
-`delete` - deletes a property from an object.
+`delete` - deletes a property from an object
-`in` - determines whether an object has a given property.
+`in` - determines whether an object has a given property
-`void` -discards an expression's return value.
+`void` - discards an expression's return value

 ## *ES2020* Nullish Coalescing Operator